LIGO Detection Statistics

-LIGO actually detects the wave in the crust caused by a terrestrial event involving the Moon or Sun.
+LIGO actually detects the wave in the crust caused by a celestial event involving the Moon or Sun.

-There are the 5 celestial events which LIGO detects here on Earth: Full Moon, New Moon, Perigee, Perihelion, and a unique Moon-Jupiter conjunction.
+There are the 5 celestial events which LIGO detects: Full Moon, New Moon, Perigee, Perihelion, and a unique Moon-Jupiter conjunction.

 As the Earth rotates these events cause a wave in Earth's crust, called an earth tide.